James N. Weinstein, MS, DO

 Deyo RA, Cherkin DC, Weinstein JN, Howe JF, Ciol MA, Mulley AD.
 Involving Patients in Clinical Decisions: Impact of an Interactive Video Program on Use of Back Surgery.
 Medical Care 38(9):959-969, 2000.

 Weinstein JN, Bronner KK, Morgan TS, Wennberg JE Trends and Geographic Variations in Major Surgery for Degeneratve Diseases of the Hip, Knee, and Spine: Is there a roadmap for change?
-Health Affairs var 81, 2004 Web Exclusive (view details on MedLine)
+Health Affairs var 81, 2004 Web Exclusive (view details in PubMed)

 Skinner JS, Weinstein JN, Sporer SM, Wennberg JE Racial, Ethnic, and Geographic Disparities in Rates of Knee Arthroplasty among Medicare Patients.
-NEJM 349(14):1350-9, 2003 (view details on MedLine)
+NEJM 349(14):1350-9, 2003 (view details in PubMed)